zanedr/front-end-submissions-public/1701/mod-4/byob/zane-russell-byob.md

 #### Attach a screenshot or paste the output from your terminal of the result of your linter running.

 [linter output](https://imgur.com/a/MOcTi)
-lots of dangling commas from responses, but got a hook up for the linter at least.
+got a hook up for the linter at least.
 I'll try to resolve this

 #### Attach a screenshot of your CircleCI build passing